keviinx/sub-zero-list/README.md

     9. [TensorFlow](https://github.com/tensorflow/tensorflow) - An Open Source Machine Learning Framework for Everyone
     10. [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.

+## Career

+### Resume

+- [Awesome CV](https://github.com/posquit0/Awesome-CV) - 📄 Awesome CV is LaTeX template for your outstanding job application
+- [JSON Resume](https://jsonresume.org/) - The open source initiative to create a JSON-based standard for resumes.
+For developers, by developers.

 ## Game development

 ### Game engine

 - [Godot](https://godotengine.org/) - An advanced, feature-packed, multi-platform 2D and 3D open-source game engine.
+- [GDevelop](https://gdevelop.io/) - 🎮 GDevelop is an open-source, cross-platform game engine designed to be used by everyone.

 ### Website